How to Record Online Meetings & Share Them With Colleagues

 Step 3: Click the Record Button

-The next step in how to record online meetings is to start the actual recording by clicking the Record icon on the main toolbar.
-In some platforms, the button isn’t readily displayed, and you need to click the three-dotted button to find the record option.
+The next step in how to record an online meeting is to start the recording by clicking the Record icon on the main toolbar.
+On some platforms, the button isn’t readily displayed, and you need to click the three-dotted button to find the record option.

 For Zoom, once you hit Record, the system alerts meeting participants with a recorded audio message saying, “Recording in progress.”
 A pop-up will also appear, stating that the meeting is being recorded and securing consent from the participants.
 The conferencing platform gives attendees the option to leave the meeting or stay.

 To stop the recording, click the same record button, and the system will notify participants with an audio message, “Recording stopped.”
-Note that it’s possible to record a separate audio file of each meeting participant and the video feeds during screen sharing.
+Note that recording a separate audio file of each meeting participant and the video feeds during screen sharing is possible.

 The steps mentioned above are relatively the same for other conferencing platforms.
-Local and cloud storage options are available, and you’ll choose as you hit the record option.
+Local and cloud storage options are available—you’ll choose as you hit the record option.

 Why Should You Record Online Meetings?